ImperialPlugins/unturned-docker/README.md

 Also, on each container restart the server will automatically update.

-You will not be able to input anything to the console (because Unity handles stdin/stdout in a weird way).

 ## Server Type
 The following are supported for the SERVER_TYPE environment variable:
 * rm4 (installs RocketMod 4 module)